the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 # leanpub-end-insert
 ~~~~~~~~

-The way to define the `sortClass` is a bit clumsy, isn't it?
-There is a neat little library to get rid of this.
-First you have to install it.
+We can define `sortClass` more efficiently using a library called classnames, which is installed using npm:

 {title="Command Line",lang="text"}
 ~~~~~~~~
 npm install classnames
 ~~~~~~~~

-And second you have to import it on top of your *src/App.js* file.
+After installation, we import it on top of the *src/App.js* file.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~